l0uisgrange/ada-2025-project/README.md

 <!-- A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why? -->

+This project will treat Reddit's commerce communities as a digital crime scene, where clues are just waiting to be uncovered.
+Our primary goal is to run a data investigation to "profile the usual suspects"—the distinct consumer personas (the "Brand Loyalist," the "Skeptic," the "Early Adopter").
+We will analyze their digital "fingerprints" (cross-linking patterns) and "statements" (linguistic features) to establish a clear Modus Operandi (M.O.) for each.

+Our story follows these "suspects" as we, the investigators, track their behavior during high-stakes "heists" like Black Friday and new product launches.
+We'll identify the "shot-callers" who successfully mobilize product discussions and run a "broken telephone" investigation to see how "intel" (sentiment) gets "laundered" or distorted as it spreads.
+The final story will reveal who holds the real influence in the digital marketplace.

 ## ❓ Research Questions

+## 1 - The Modus Operandi
+Can we build behavioral profiles (M.O.s) for distinct consumer types based on their digital "fingerprints" (cross-linking) and recorded "statements" (linguistic features)?

+## 2 - Behavior During the "Big Job"
+How do our suspects change their M.O. during high-stakes "heists" (Black Friday, product launches, Christmas)?

+## 3 - The "Shot-Callers"
+Which personas successfully "mobilize" other users into cross-community "meets" (discussions) about a product?

+## 4 - The "Broken Telephone" Investigation
+Does the "intel" (positive or negative sentiment) about a product get distorted or "laundered" as it passes between different personas?

 <!-- A list of research questions you would like to address during the project. -->